mysteriousellipsis/sigma-lang/README.md

 go to [the latest release](https://github.com/dimini171/sigma/releases/latest) and download the executable for your device run `./sigma <file>.sigma`

-## known issues
-variables cannot contain keywords, even if the word is completely different

 ## what is this??
 sigma lang was made for our final year computing coursework.
 it attempts to be a very simple to understand and learn, especially for absolute beginners and people who want to pick up programming, but find it too confusing or difficult.